nathanial/geist/RuntimeVoxelsPlan.md

 - Texture/upload path: Upload path uses `MaterialCatalog` to resolve texture candidates and a `TextureCache` keyed by file path strings; first on-disk candidate wins.
 - Shader selection: `app.rs` assigns the leaves shader when the material’s `render_tag == "leaves"`; others get the fog shader.
 - Runtime wiring: `Runtime` now owns an `Arc<BlockRegistry>`; worker threads pass `&reg.materials` into meshing.
 The app passes the registry through.
-- Compatibility mapping: Removed.
-Mesher uses registry materials exclusively with an `unknown` fallback for unmapped cases.
+- Compatibility mapping: Present (temporary).
+Mesher maps legacy `Block` variants to registry names for known cubes/logs/leaves and falls back to `unknown` for unmapped cases.
 - Build status: Project compiles with the new meshing path; rendering should be unchanged for covered materials.

 **Remaining Work (Prioritized)**